-The Power icon mathematical states is located on the Windows taskbar.
+The Power icon mathef is located on the Windows taskbar.
 The Power icon allows you to quickly access power settings and view the remaining battery charge.

-• To view the percentage of remaining battery charge and the current power plan, place the mouse pointer over the Power icon type power options in the taskbar search box, and then select Power Options.

-To use Power Options, right-click the Power icon main, and then select Power Options.
-You can also
+- To view the percentage of remaining battery charge and the current power plan, place the mouse pointer over the Power icon - To use Power Options, right-click the Power icon I, and then select Power Options.